Table of Contents

 Among other things, you will be exempt from paying social security contributions and your rights will be maintained for the quarter following the birth.

-The benefit is granted for a maximum of 12 uninterrupted weeks, or 18 weeks if the maternity rest is taken half-time.
+Benefits are granted for a maximum of 12 uninterrupted weeks, or 18 weeks if the maternity rest is taken half-time.
 Maternity rest consists of a compulsory rest period and a freely chosen part.
-In the event of a multiple birth, you receive an additional week of optional rest or two weeks if you take maternity leave on a half-time basis.
+In the event of a multiple birth, you will receive an additional week of optional rest or two weeks if you take your maternity leave on a half-time basis.

 For self-employed fathers and co-parents, a paternity and childbirth allowance is granted when your child is born.
-This is a fixed daily allowance in the event of an interruption of activity for a maximum of 10 days (or 20 half days).
-If the father or co-parent only interrupts his activity for a maximum of 8 days (or 16 half days), he may, in addition to the fixed allowance, also benefit from the birth grant (a one-off bonus of EUR 135 to compensate for the costs incurred via an approved household help scheme).
+This is a fixed daily allowance in the event of an interruption of activity for a maximum of 20 days (or 40 half days).
+If the father or co-parent only takes time off work for a maximum of 8 days (or 16 half days), he may, in addition to the fixed allowance, also benefit from the birth assistance (a one-off payment of EUR 135 to compensate for the costs incurred via an approved household assistance scheme).

 Pension

-In addition to the retirement pension for the self-employed person at the end of their career, there is also a survivor's pension for the surviving spouse.
+In addition to the retirement pension for self-employed persons at the end of their career, there is also a survivor's pension for the surviving spouse.

-If you wish to obtain a higher pension, you can, under certain conditions, conclude a free supplementary pension agreement.
+If you wish to obtain a higher pension, you can, under certain conditions, sign up fora free supplementary pension agreement.

-You can take advantage of standard bridging rights in the following four situations:
+You can benefit from standard bridging rights in the following situations:

-- in the event of a forced interruption of your self-employed activity (due to a natural disaster, damage to a building or equipment, a fire, an allergy, a decision of a third party economic actor or an event with economic impacts);
+• In the event of a forced interruption on a temporary or permanent basis of your self-employed activity (due to a natural disaster, damage to a building or equipment, a fire, an allergy, a decision of a third party economic actor, an event with economic impacts or a bankruptcy);

-- in the event of official termination due to economic hardship.
+• In the event of official termination due to economic difficulties.

 This bridging right will allow you to: